CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/viral_transmission.md

 ## Dose
 ### Derivation of the Analytical Dose Exposure
-The diameter-dependent viral dose deposited in the respiratory tract of an exposed is given by
+The diameter-dependent viral dose deposited in the respiratory tract of an exposed, i.e. the number of viable virions that will contribute to a potential infection, is given by

 $\mathrm{vD}(D) = \int_{t_0}^{t_n}C(t, D)\;\ {d}t \cdot \mathrm{BR}_{\mathrm{k}} \cdot f_{\mathrm{dep}}(D) \cdot (1-\eta_{\mathrm{in}})$,